jeffbski/redux-logic/examples/countdown/README.md

     }
   },

-  // by including the done cb we default this into multi-dispatch mode
-  // alternatively we could set the processOptions.dispatchMultiple true
   // this process never ends until cancelled otherwise we would call done process({ cancelled$ }, dispatch, done) {
     const interval = setInterval(() => {
-      // passing allowMore: true option to keep open for more dispatches dispatch(timerDecrement());
+      dispatch(timerDecrement());
     }, 1000);